upsun/bigfoot-multiapp-example/README.md

    +---------------+------------------------------------+------------------+---------------------------------+
    ```

-   Then from within your local copy, run the command `symfony project:set-remote PROJECT_ID`.
+   Then from within your local copy, run the command `upsun project:set-remote PROJECT_ID`.

 1. Push using git